gfx-rs/wgpu/README.md

-make validate-glsl # for OpenGL shaders, requires GLSLang installed make validate-dot # for dot files, requires GraphViz installed make validate-wgsl # for WGSL shaders make validate-hlsl # for HLSL shaders.
-Note: this Make target makes use of the "sh" shell.
+make validate-glsl # for OpenGL shaders, requires GLSLang installed make validate-dot # for dot files, requires GraphViz installed make validate-wgsl # for WGSL shaders make validate-hlsl-dxc # for HLSL shaders via DXC make validate-hlsl-fxc # for HLSL shaders via FXC
+# Note: HLSL Make targets make use of the "sh" shell.
 This is not the default shell in Windows.
 ```